akashnayak670/time_series_forecast/README.md

 > The parameters of the ARIMA model are defined as follows:

 >> p: The number of lag observations included in the model.

->> d: The number of times that the raw observations are differenced..
+>> d: The number of times that the raw observations are differenced.

 >> q: The size of the moving average window, also called the order of moving average.